wilddeer/blog/posts/en/2021-02-27 – Whoops, wrong layout!/index.md

 ---
-description: 'A tiny library that corrects incorrectly selected layout as you type – if a field you type to only accepts English letters, e.g. cardholder name field.'
+description: 'A tiny library that fixes incorrectly selected layout if a field the user types to only accepts English letters, e.g. cardholder name field.'
 tags:
     - draft
 ---

 # Whoops, wrong layout!

-[A tiny library](https://github.com/wilddeer/whoops-wrong-layout) that corrects incorrectly selected layout as you type – if a field you type to only accepts English letters, e.g. cardholder name field:
+[A tiny library](https://github.com/wilddeer/whoops-wrong-layout) that fixes incorrectly selected layout if a field the user types to only accepts English letters, e.g. cardholder name field:

 <style>
     .post_inputWrap {